MegzKay/ReactJS/README.md

-## Installation instructions for ReactJS
+## Installation instructions for ReactJS on Ubuntu
-These are installation instructions on how to setup ReactJS for a test setup.
-Majority of the instructions come from tutorialspoint.
+These are installation instructions on how to setup ReactJS for a test setup on Ubuntu.

-Other instructions came from me searching through Github and Stack Overflow
+### Update Linux before installing anything
+Get updates into repository: sudo apt-get update
+Get upgrades from repository: sudo apt-get upgrade

 ### Install Atom
 sudo add-apt-repository ppa:webupd8team/atom